 K.R. says “We take them, Hawk.
 If we left them here this war would be without reason.”
 Hawk replies “You’ve let Carmilla Frost confuse you with her debates.
 A warrior cannot afford compassion.
-It will kill you as it killed my father.”
+It will kill you as it killed my grandfather.”
 Killraven retorts “Perhaps one is already dead without it, Hawk.”

 Not to be so easily silenced the Native American states “The Sacrificer and Atalon will be coming for blood and a debate will NOT stop them.
 Count on it!”

 Next our rebel leader uses the Molecular Disruptor to remove all of the pen walls, freeing the thousands of Adams and Eves below.
 McGregor describes their awe: “They are silent and still at first, as if a wandering Messiah, heard about but never seen, has stopped by on his lonely crusade to perform miracles.”